GabrielAlvarez01/osticket-prereqs/README.md

 </p>

 <p>
-    in IIS restart your php again and follow this route on the left side of your php (like in the picture above): select Sites > Default > osTicket > slect browse 80 on the right side of IIS
+In IIS, restart your PHP again and follow this route on the left side of your PHP (like in the picture above): select Sites > Default > osTicket > select browse 80 on the right side of the PHP manager dashboard.
+Now you should be able to see the osTicket website, but there are some requirements to complete.
+Let´s activate the server with SQL.
 </p>

 <br>